brynnb/idlequest/docs/development.md

      - spells.csv
      - zone_points.csv

-   The Al'Kabor Project is an EverQuest emulator specifically for MacOS that maintains the most accessible and comprehensive public database of the original game data that I was able to find.
-4. Run the database setup scripts in order:
+3. Run the database setup scripts in order:

 ```bash
 # Build the main database from CSV files